Sheryl Sandberg and the Crackling Hellfire of Corporate America

 Today’s young people have been forced to learn that old lesson, because they are the inheritors of 40 years of corporate greed, private equity’s smash and grab, bank deregulation, and the collusion of the very rich and the U.S. government to squeeze every penny it can from the middle class and move it into the counting houses of billionaires.
 They know the game isn’t rigged against them; they know the game was lost long before they were born.

-Corporations are now faced with labor shortages, and there is rumbling from the owner class about the demise of the great American work ethic.
+Corporations are now faced with labor shortages, and there are rumblings from the owner class about the demise of the great American work ethic.
 But corporations are the ones who killed it.
 Young people today know that work is not your life; it’s how you pay for your life.
 It’s an exchange of money for labor, and they are not interested in devoting a jot of extra energy to jobs that pay minimum wage and offer no health insurance or savings plan, for employers who show no loyalty to their workers.

 These are signs that a real labor movement may be growing in this country.
 Here’s another old lesson from my misspent youth: If workers organize, they become more powerful than the men—or, lean in!, women—who own the companies.